NeutronStarDAO/ConstellationBook-English/src/3.ChainKey/Chainkey.md

 #### The Role of Catch-Up Packages

-Like I mentioned before, when a new replica joins a subnet, it can quickly get up to speed on the subnet's current state thanks to the magic of Catch-Up Packages.
-Also, if a replica falls way behind the other replicas (maybe it was offline or disconnected from the network for a while), it relies on the Catch-Up Package to catch back up with the latest state.
+I mentioned before that when a new replica joins a subnet, it can quickly catch up to the subnet's current state using catch-up packages.
+Catch-up packages also allow replicas that have fallen far behind other replicas (due to downtime or long network disconnects) to get up to date.

-Subnets don't permanently store every single block forever and ever.
-They don't need historical blocks for validation or anything.
-So each replica only keeps blocks from the most recent epoch to stay healthy, and deletes old blocks when they're no longer useful.
-Once a block gets finalized in consensus, the execution layer can just update the state.
-The subnet only needs the latest container state - old blocks and old state are kaput.
+Subnets do not permanently store all blocks and do not rely on historical blocks for validation.
+Instead, each replica only keeps the most recent blocks to maintain network health, deleting older blocks when no longer needed.
+Once a block is finalized in consensus, the execution layer can update state.
+Subnets only need to persist the latest container state - old blocks and old state become useless.

-So whenever a subnet generates a Catch-Up Package, it can take out the trash and delete those old blocks.
-This gives Internet Computer way higher storage efficiency compared to typical blockchains (which keep every block and state forever).
+So whenever a subnet generates a catch-up package, it can delete old blocks.
+This gives IC much better storage efficiency compared to typical blockchains that permanently retain all blocks and state.

-Also based on Internet Computer's economic model where it uses a reverse Gas thingamajig.
-If developers don't top up their deployed smart contracts (Canisters) and the Canister runs outta Gas (Cycles), it goes buh-bye for good.
+Also, based on IC's economic model, it uses a reverse Gas model.
+If developers do not replenish their deployed smart contracts (Canisters) in time, the smart contracts will be permanently deleted once they consume all their Gas (Cycles).

 <div class="center-image">
     <img src="assets/Chainkey/image-20230912233446307.png" alt="img" style="zoom:50%;" />